-In 1915 George David Center played volleyball with his friends on sand for the first time.
+In 1915, George David Center and his friends were the first to play volleyball on the sand.
 He set up a net on Waikiki Beach in Hawaii and encouraged his colleagues to play a game of six versus six.

-Seven years later the Santa Monica Beach Club was founded and by 1927 five more clubs were established in California.
-As a result, Southern California was designated origin of beach volleyball.
+Seven years later, the Santa Monica Beach Club was founded and by 1927 five more clubs were established in California.
+As a result, Southern California was designated the birthplace of beach volleyball.

-The ever-increasing number of beach volleyball events soon emerged into giant parties.
-Although aiming to preserve the fun factor the California Beach Volleyball Association released its first regulations in 1965.
+The ever-increasing number of beach volleyball events soon developed into giant parties.
+Although aiming to preserve the fun factor, the California Beach Volleyball Association released its first regulations in 1965.
 This standardization of rules and superior entities was required to ensure the quality of the growing number of tournaments being held.

 The Olympia Beer Championships at State Beach in 1976 attracted 30,000 spectators and this tournament is still considered to be the origin of the event concept as far as beach volleyball is concerned.

-Different regulations and battling for broadcasting times and sponsors’ funds caused a deep conflict between the FIVB and the AVP, leading to mutual suspensions for the players.
+Different regulations and fights for broadcasting times and sponsors’ funds caused a deep conflict between the FIVB and the AVP, leading to mutual suspensions for the players.

 The first Olympic beach volleyball gold medals were awarded to the United States; Karch Kiraly and Kent Steffes in the men’s competition and Jackie Silva and Sandra Pires of Brazil in the women’s competition.

-The story of success continued with the Olympic Games 2004 in Athens, 2008 in Beijing, and 2012 in London.
-Not only did the competitive nature of the sport increase so did beach volleyball’s popularity.
-At the 2012 Games in London, tickets for the beach volleyball tournament were among the most popular and matches were played out in front of packed crowds at the Horse Guards Parade.
+The success story continued with the Olympic Games 2004 in Athens, 2008 in Beijing, and 2012 in London.
+Not only did the sport's competitiveness increase, but also the popularity of beach volleyball.
+At the 2012 Games in London, tickets for the beach volleyball tournament were among the most popular and matches were played in front of packed crowds at the Horse Guards Parade.